 'Who told you that one paints with colors?
 One makes use of color, but one paints with emotions' Jean Baptiste Corot

-History of Color
+History of the application of Color

 1500 BC Egypt — Ebers Papyrus: Used color in medicine, develops 'color cures' in Ancient Egypt.